Fed up of gloss paintbrushes feeling stiff and sticky? Follow this simple guide to cleaning them and they'll feel like new

 3. Spin dry

 Once the brush is clean you need to get rid of as much water as possible.
 First squeeze with your hand and wipe with a cloth.
-If you have an outside space, flick your wrist a few times to get rid of the water.
-If you are restricted for space, get an empty container – similar in size to a paint tin – put the handle between the palms of your hands and move in a rubbing motion to spin the paint brush dry.
+If you have an outside space, hold the brush and flick your wrist a few times to get rid of the water.
+If you are restricted for space, get an empty container – similar in size to a paint tin – put the handle between the palms of your hands and move in a rubbing motion to spin the paintbrush dry.

 4. Store flat

-1. Follow the first step in the water based method and remove as much paint as possible.
-Now fill a container that is just bigger than the paint brush – a jam jar is a good choice for brushes up 2.5-3 inches – with solvent.
+Fill a container that is just bigger than the paintbrush – a jam jar is a good choice for brushes up to three inches – with brush cleaner.
+Alternatively, use a paint kettle.

-4. Now flick or spin dry the paintbrush to get rid of the water and leave to dry.
-Don’t forget to store flat, or alternatively hang if your paintbrush has a hanging hole in the handle.
+Now, flick or spin the paintbrush dry to remove the water, and then leave it to dry.
+Don’t forget to store flat, or alternatively, hang if your paintbrush has a hanging hole in the handle.

-This is especially pertinent if you are washing oil-based gloss paint brushes that have been used for painting windows or doors.
-You will need to use a paint cleaner or some type of solvent which can pollute the water system.
-Keep the used solvent in a household jar or container and reuse.
-Dispose of properly when finished with; check with your local council.
+This is especially pertinent if you are washing oil-based gloss paintbrushes that have been used for painting windows or doors.
+You will need to use a paint cleaner or some type of solvent, which can pollute the water system.
+Keep the used solvent in a household jar or container and reuse it.
+Dispose of properly when finished; check with your local council for disposal instructions.

-Also, oil-based paints will leave paint wash over the sink, which will need to be cleaned straight away to keep the sink in its original condition.
+Additionally, oil-based paints can leave a paint wash over the sink, which needs to be cleaned immediately to maintain the sink's original condition.

 Can I use a hose to clean paint brushes?

-If you are using a water-based paint and have an outdoor space where you clean your gloss paint brushes, a hose is a good idea.
-First remove as much paint as you can but wiping your paint brush on a cloth or newspaper.
+If you are using a water-based paint and have an outdoor space where you clean your gloss paintbrushes, a hose is a good idea.
+First remove as much paint as you can by wiping your paint brush on a cloth or newspaper.

 How do I store gloss brushes overnight?

-If you are going to use your gloss brushes the next day, you can save yourself some time and effort and store them ready for action when needed.
-First remove as much paint as possible.
+If you plan to use your gloss brushes the next day, you can save yourself some time and effort by storing them ready for action when needed.
+First, remove as much paint as possible.

 Wipe on the side of a tin or paint kettle, then get a clean cloth or rag and squeeze out the remaining paint.
 Now wrap the ferrule and bristles tightly in cling film and lay flat somewhere out of the way.
 Alternatively, get a plastic bag and an elastic band and secure tightly around the ferrule and bristles.

-Be careful not to drop your paint brush when squeezing out the paint.
-Do it over a dust sheet or similar, but if you do drop you will need to know how to get paint off carpet or the floor.
-One tip is to clean as soon as possible with water or solvent depending on what paint you are using.
+Be careful not to drop your paintbrush when squeezing out the paint.
+Do it over a dust sheet or similar, but if you do drop paint, you will need to know how to get paint off carpet or floor.
+One tip is to clean as soon as possible with water or a solvent, depending on the type of paint you are using.

 Bring your dream home to life with expert advice, how to guides and design inspiration.
 Sign up for our newsletter and get two free tickets to a Homebuilding & Renovating Show near you.